 You Don’t Have to Rely on Parallel Flue Runs

 The vast majority of domestic boilers are designed with a concentric flue system where the air supply and flue gases are managed within one flue.
 They are designed as a duct within a duct, with the exhaust gases taken away through the inner duct and the combustion air drawn in through the outer duct.
 Installations that use a concentric flue system can be installed vertically when leaving through the roof, or horizontally leaving through a wall.

 Twin flue boiler systems will perform the same task as concentric systems; however, they do allow further flexibility in distance.
-Both systems have an air intake and an exhaust flue, but in a twin flue installation the flues do not run within one another, they run separately.
-This type of system offers a different way to install boilers as it allows further options where the flue runs can go.
-For example, the twin flue runs are not restricted to run parallel, meaning that the air position will not be limited by the same restrictions placed the termination of the combustion flue.
-This added benefit means the combustion gas pipe can run further to the desired termination point while the air pipe can run through the nearest external wall next to the boiler.
+In a twin flue installation, the air intake and exhaust flue run separately rather than within one another.
+This means the twin flue runs are not restricted to run parallel, so the air position will not be limited by the same restrictions placed on the termination of the combustion flue.
+Combustion gas pipe can therefore run further to the desired termination point while the air pipe can run through the nearest external wall next to the boiler.

-There are also certain properties that have additional legislation to consider regarding flue runs, such as listed buildings.
+There are certain properties that have additional legislation to consider regarding flue runs, such as listed buildings.
 There are over 500,000 such properties in the UK which are protected so that they are preserved for future generations.
 Amongst many other regulations, there are some that would affect the flue run.

 For example, some regulations state that flues cannot be positioned in front of the property or any part that would be seen from a highway.
 This means that a more flexible flue solution will be needed to meet the requirements.